 2. May Improve Symptoms of Dementia and Alzheimer’s

-3. Helps Fight Anxiety
+3. Can Help Fight Anxiety

-4. Fights Symptoms of PMS
+4. Can Fight Symptoms of PMS

-Some early research has shown positive effects of taking ginkgo on reducing PMS symptoms like mood swings, headaches, anxiety, fatigue and muscle pain.
+Some early research has shown positive effects of taking ginkgo on reducing PMS symptoms — like mood swings, headaches, anxiety, fatigue and muscle pain.

 After a six-month intervention with ginkgo, there was a significant decrease in the overall severity of physical and psychological symptoms in both the group taking 40 milligrams daily of ginkgo extract and the placebo group; however, a higher percentage of the ginkgo group (23.7 percent) had improvements compared to the placebo (8.7 percent).

 An older clinical trial from 1993 found similar results.
 While the symptoms were the same in the placebo versus test group, by the end, all participants taking ginkgo biloba had a significant reduction in their PMS symptoms that was not seen in the placebo group.
-(14)

-5. Helps Maintain Eye Health
+5. May Help Maintain Eye Health

 While more evidence is still needed, ginkgo appears to be beneficial for eye health.
-A Cochrane review examined the results of ginkgo biloba for lowering the risk for age-related macular degeneration thanks to its platelet-activating factors and prevention of membrane damage caused by free radicals.
+A Cochrane review examined the results of this herb for lowering the risk for age-related macular degeneration thanks to its platelet-activating factors and prevention of membrane damage caused by free radicals.

 Another unexpected benefit might be ginkgo’s ability reduce pink eye symptoms.
 Also known as conjunctivitis, pink eye is an infection that can be caused by both viruses or bacteria and often clears up on its own within 10 days.
 Compared to placebo eye drops, the drops with ginkgo biloba extract reduced the symptoms of pink eye caused by allergies.
-(16)

-6. Helps Prevent or Treat ADHD
+6. May Help Prevent or Treat ADHD

 One study suggests ginkgo biloba may be somewhat effective at reducing ADHD symptoms in children.
 Each child in a group of 50 diagnosed with ADHD was given up to 120 milligrams of ginkgo per day, which resulted in lower rated symptoms of ADHD.